 - Updating to the latest firmware can improve system behaviour.
 Contact our Support Team to update the firmware remotely.

 - Mach II: Turn off End of Day uploads, so the system will clear the queue.
 To turn off an End of Day upload, go to your installation’s Config page and clear your settings from the End of day uploading section.
 If you have set Photo File Handling set to upload none, the system will delete photos automatically.

 - Format the external drive remotely.
 This will clear all photos from the external drive.
 Photos that haven’t been uploaded, or copied to another external drive will be lost.
-Set an upload session (Tempo and APEX-upgraded Mach II) or an End of Day upload session (Mach II) to attempt to process the remaining photos, otherwise a photo backup will require a site visit.
+Set an upload session (Tempo) or an End of Day upload session (Mach II) to attempt to process the remaining photos, otherwise a photo backup will require a site visit.

-- Upload Session (Tempo and Mach II running APEX firmware): To learn how to set an upload session, read our knowledge base article on Scheduling.
+- Upload Session (Tempo): To learn how to set an upload session, read our knowledge base article on Scheduling.

 - End of Day Upload Session (Mach II): To set an End of Day upload, go to your installation’s Config page and find the ‘End of day uploading’ section.
 Tick the checkbox and choose a time to upload.
 Your schedule must not coincide with your regular photo taking intervals.
 You can select a date range to look for specific photos to upload.

-- To format the external drive, go to your installation’s Config page and under Advanced settings, choose On next connection, format SSD (Tempo and Mach II running APEX firmware) or Format external drive (Mach II) and then Save file handling settings/Save.
+- To format the external drive, go to your installation’s Config page and under Advanced settings, choose On next connection, format SSD (Tempo) or Format external drive (Mach II) and then Save file handling settings/Save.

 - Format the SD card to remove corruption on the card that may be causing errors.
 As above, formatting the card will clear all photos and those that have not been uploaded or copied to an external drive will be lost.
 You can format the SD card from your installation’s Config page under Advanced options/settings